 The best way to help a single mom is to be her friend, by getting to know her and letting her get to know you.
+(And the same thing is true for the single dads you know!)
 Whether she lives next door or across town, give her your phone number and let her know that she can call you when she has a specific need or when she just needs someone to talk to.
 As trust develops, let her know that you're available to help with her kids, too, and show her that you're someone she can count on.
 The following list of "50 Ways to Help a Single Mom" will help you think up new ways to lend a hand to your single mom neighbor, coworker, or friend:

 1. Volunteer to watch her kids.